 Belarus rarely comments on its position on joining the convention.
 After the convention was adopted in 2008, Belarus said it “shares the humanitarian concerns” caused by cluster munitions but objects to the way in which the convention was negotiated outside UN auspices.

 Belarus did not participate in the Oslo Process that created the Convention on Cluster Munitions.
 It has never participated in a meeting of the convention.

 Belarus is a State Party to the Mine Ban Treaty and completed the destruction of its stockpiled antipersonnel landmines in April 2017.

 Belarus is a party to the Convention on Conventional Weapons (CCW) and in the past expressed a preference for cluster munitions to be addressed through this framework.
-In 2011, the CCW failed to adopt a new protocol on cluster munitions, effectively ending its deliberations on the topic and leaving the Convention on Cluster Munitions as the sole international instrument to address the suffering caused by these weapons.
-Belarus has not proposed any further CCW work on cluster munitions since 2011.

 Use, production, and transfer